dward2/BME547/Resources/Databases/mlab.md

 screen you are starting from.
 You will then see a collection with the same name as the `class` you created in your code.
 In the example case above, it will be `user`.
 You can then see the contents of this database.

+## Caution:  Using the same class in different modules
+There may be times where you need to access the class you define for your MongoDB database in multiple modules.
+For example, you may have a module called `data_create.py` that uses a class `MyClass` for putting records into the MongoDB database.
+Then, you might have a separate module called `read_data.py` that also uses `MyClass` to access data from the MongoDB database.

+__Do not cut and paste the code that defines the class from one module to the other.__  MongoDB will append the module name to the front of the class (ex. `data_create.MyClass`) when storing it in the database.
+If you then try and retrieve it from a different module where the class is also defined, it will look for the data with a different class name (ex. `read_data.MyClass`).
+It will look like there is no data available.

+Instead, define the class in one module, and import it into others that need to use it.
+In the example above, `MyClass` could be defined in the `data_create.py` module.
+Then, in the `read_data.py` module, it could be imported using `from data_create import MyClass`.
+Now, the `read_data.py` module will be looking for `data_create.MyClass` in the database.